snowman-repos/book/project_managers/README.md

 Your boss or agency director wants revenue, a well-managed cash-flow, and happy clients that will refer more business.
 For this they need the project completed on time, on budget, and to a level of quality they personally deem satisfactory.
 You need to make a solid plan, stay on top of things, and identify and work towards meeting or exceeding that particular level of quality.
 Clients want a project that's future proof, easy enough to maintain, and facilitates their organisation's goals.
 It just has to look great and work perfectly.
 Designers want to push the boundaries, make something that stands out, something that they can be proud to show off.
 Developers want to play with the latest technologies and implement efficient, cutting edge solutions.
 You hopefully want all of the above and other project managers that you may work with just want your projects to be on schedule so as not to impact theirs.
 Keep in mind that you're very unlikely to be able to keep everyone happy all the time but that ultimately everyone wants want they think is best for the project so you can focus on that shared goal.

-- what to do if you can't make it?
-- intra-team conflicts?
-- inter-team conflicts?

 Let's take a common example of a difficult decision you might face that has the potential for causing conflict: the developer suggesting a new technology.
 First consider why they are suggesting it.
 Does it bring potential performance benefits?
 Will it improve efficiency, allowing for less repetition in future projects?
 Or maybe they just want to play around with it and learn about it on the company's dime.
 You need to have the aptitude and willingness to research that technology quickly and assess its potential risks and benefits in the context of the project, the client's aims, and your organisational workflow.
 Being ultimately responsible for the project, you'll need a full understanding before you can make a decision, and you'll need to have absolute trust in the developers' ability to make good use of the technology.
 Whatever you decide, you'll need to communicate clearly and justify your decision to everyone.

 If you choose to go with it, you should highlight the potential benefits to your boss and the project owner, with the caveat of the added risk to project timelines.
 They may try to overrule your decision, in which case you'll have to convince them.
 If you reject the developer's suggestion then you'll need to give them more than just a “no”.
 Perhaps you've determined that the new technology risks and already fragile client relationship, or that the risks outweigh the benefits compared to your current stable solutions.
 Maybe the new technology is not mature or battle-tested enough.
 Perhaps there are browser or platform considerations or not enough budget to risk overruns.
 There are plenty of reasons, and after explaining them the chances are your developers are still going to be unhappy.
 You might be labelled as the PM with your head stuck in the sand, holding the company back.
 But have conviction in your decisions.
 While the developer is wholly focused on the technical solutions, you're the only one with a complete overview of the project and it's you who are ultimately responsible for it.
 Hopefully regularly communicating this to the team will raise their awareness and make them more considerate of the business, not just technical, decisions.